cameronjamesw/american-history-quiz/README.md

 ## A Brief Overview

-- The purpose of the American History Quiz is to provide students and quiz-enthusiasts alike a vague introduction into American History through the means of engaging in a short but sweet quiz which has 3 levels of difficulty for the challenger.
+- The purpose of the American History Quiz is to provide students and quiz-enthusiasts alike a vague introduction into American History through the means of engaging in a short but sweet quiz.

 - The questions provided within the quiz of course all surround American historty, from rather obscure questions regarding former Presidents of the country, through to general questions concerning the geography of the 50 states, the quiz is jam packed with an array of questions where every challenger is sure to learn something new.